jahands/queues-concurrency/README.md

 # Queue a bunch of messages
 while $true; do curl https://queues-concurrency.jhands.workers.dev/add; done

-# Update max_concurrency in wrangler.toml between 1 and 10
-# to see logs of message processing slowing down.
 ```

+Update max_concurrency in wrangler.toml between 1 and 10 to see logs of message processing slowing down.

+Can also adjust sleep time and batch size as well - some combinations may be slowed down more than others.
+But the current settings are good enough to reliably see requests taking longer thant hey should.

 ### Example logs with 1 concurrency: